lsst-dm/dmtn-208/index.rst

 ~~~~~

 - An ``ID``, as a string, that uniquely identifies the source image on which to perform the cutout.
-  These are opaque to the image cutout service but must match the data IDs returned by ObsTAP queries, SIA, etc.
+  These are opaque to the image cutout service but must match the IDs returned by ObsTAP queries, SIA, etc.
-  The requirements for the image cutout service specify that the data ID may refer to a raw, PVI, compressed-PVI, diffim, or coadded image.
+  The requirements for the image cutout service specify that ``ID`` may refer to a raw, PVI, compressed-PVI, diffim, or coadded image.
   Alternately (and probably preferably), a function that transforms such an ``ID`` string into an appropriate Butler data query.
   (This may be different for different pipelines.)